-Carvin Amps and Audio’s new WG5 Wireless Guitar and Bass System offers unparalleled simplicity in a compact package.
+Carvin Amps and Audio’s WG5 Wireless Guitar and Bass System offers unparalleled simplicity in a compact package.
 It is very easy to set up; simply power on the transmitter and receiver, select a channel on the receiver and pair the transmitter to it, and you’re ready to rock.

 The WG5 comes with a rechargeable lithium ion battery which only requires two hours via an included USB charging cable to reach full charge.
 This is as simple as charging a cell phone and reduces environmental waste caused by batteries.
 An LED will conveniently flash when the battery is low, taking the guesswork out of wondering how much power you have left.

 In the quest for the perfect tone, the quest for the performance is often overlooked.
 If you feel like your cables are holding you back from putting on the best show you possibly can, it may be worthwhile to explore the possibilities in wireless systems.
-In 2019, there are options that are simpler and more affordable than ever.
+Today there are options that are simpler and more affordable than ever.